CDCgov/wastewater-informed-covid-forecasting/model_definition.md

 ## Model 1: Site-level infection dynamics

-In this model, We model hospitalizations at the state-level, and wastewater viral concentrations at the site-level.
-We further model the site-level infection dynamics as a hierarchical model, where the site-level infection dynamics are perturbations of the state-level infection dynamics.
+In this model, we represent hospital admissions at the state-level, and viral genome concentrations at the site-level.
+We represent site-level infection dynamics using a hierarchical model: site-level infection dynamics are distributed about a central state-level infection dynamic.

 This model uses all of the components described above with following modifications.